sbksba/MediaBot/README.md

 ./MediaBot.pl v list_of_directory -> verbose mode
 ./MediaBot.pl list_of_directory   -> non verbose mode

-or

-./launch.sh

-You can test the program with the shell script bench.sh

-Or

-You can build the Go program media.go
+You build the Go program media.go
 > go build media.go
 > ./media

 You just need to edit the config file config.cfg

+or

+For just a simple test use the command :

+> ./MediaBot.pl v test/Films

 ## DOC